burakozkarabekir/dorfinex/README.md

-# TechWawes — Digital Consulting & Partnerships
+# Dorfinex — Digital Consulting & Partnerships

-A modern, responsive website for TechWawes.
+A modern, responsive website for Dorfinex.
 This website showcases digital consultancy services, business partnerships, and strategies that drive measurable growth.

 ## Features